Commission proposes review of Wisconsin poll observer rules

 The statement approved on a bipartisan vote Wednesday gives broad outlines for what the commission will consider if it receives the governor's approval, including reviews of how observers should interact with voters and poll workers, how election workers may restrict observers' access and what qualifies as disruptive behavior from an observer.

-Meanwhile, commission Chairperson Don Millis said he expects to see record numbers of election observers this year.
+Meanwhile, commission chair Don Millis said he expects to see record numbers of election observers this year.

-Commissioner Ann Jacobs, a Democrat, called repeating that process “theatre” designed to reassure voters that the state's voter system works.
+Commissioner Ann Jacobs, a Democrat, called repeating that process “theater” designed to reassure voters that the state's voter system works.

 “We’re doing this to make people feel better while knowing that our system is in a really good place,” she said.